- Protect your personal information everywhere online and secure your mobile phone accounts with your phone provider.

-"This prerecorded message is to notify you that the IRS has issued an arrest warrant against you.
-Right now you and your physical property are both being monitored, and it's very important that I do hear from you as soon as possible before we proceed further in any legal manner."
+"This prerecorded message is to notify you that the IRS has found fraud and misconduct on your tax return.
+This needs to be resolved immediately, and it's very important that I hear from you as soon as possible or a legal action will be taken against you."

-That's an actual message received by a real taxpayer, and reported to the Better Business Bureau—but everything about it is fake.
-It's a criminal scam, aimed at scaring the target into placing a call to the scammer who might demand an immediate cash payment, or attempt to obtain personal information that could be used for identity theft.
+That's an actual message received by a real taxpayer, and reported to the IRS—but everything about the call is fake.
+It's a criminal scam, aimed at scaring victims into placing a call to the scammer who might demand an immediate cash payment, or attempt to obtain personal information that could be used for identity theft.

 With tax-filing season in full swing, intimidating calls of this type try to take advantage of taxpayers' IRS anxiety.
-Most people are quick to spot the call as a fake—the IRS doesn't threaten taxpayers by telephone, issue arrest warrants, or conduct surveillance.
+Most people are quick to spot the call as a fake since the IRS doesn't threaten taxpayers by telephone, emails, or text messages, or issue arrest warrants.

 5 common scams